-The word “chaos” has been in the news a lot lately.
-Especially when it comes to leadership management style.
-Some people thrive in less-than-idyllic atmosphere.
-While others find that dealing with a chaotic workplace causes them to shrink into themselves.
+The word “chaos” has been showing up in the news a lot lately.
+Especially when used to describe leadership management style.
+Some people actually thrive in a less-than-idyllic atmosphere.
+While others find that dealing with a chaotic workplace throws them into mental chaos and causes them to shrink inward.

 No matter where you are in the personality spectrum, there are still some things you should know.
 And some things you might want to think about.
 Even the most experienced and emotionally agile of us can still get hit by a wild bolt of chaotic lightning.

 Sometimes we land in a new job and get hit by the chaotic energy on day one.
 But sometimes, as things change in the company and new bosses or staff enter the picture, the turmoil sneaks up on us.

 Here are some things it might help to remember:

 One moment can affect an entire lifetime